 People commonly think that intoxication causes speeding.
 Or driving recklessly.
-Most think that it causes aggression such as fights, domestic violence, etc. And many think it causes people to act in sexually inappropriate ways.
+Most think that it causes aggression such as fights, domestic violence, etc. And many think it causes people to act in bad sexual ways.

 The Think-Drink Effect

 Research shows that drunken people have much greater control over their actions than most people think.
 For example, in some isolated societies people don’t think alcohol causes disinhibition.
 In those societies, intoxication doesn’t cause bad behavior.
 But when they “learn” that alcohol disinhibits, it does.
 That is, when intoxicated, they become disinhibited when intoxicated.1

 Dr. Robin Room explains that “Because intoxication is culturally regarded as causing obstreperous or evil behavior, getting drunk indeed has these effects and, to an extent, legitimates them.
 A desire to be obstreperous may thus motivate a drunken episode.”2 One man in a violent offender program had a profound insight.
 “When I first came to your program I told you that I hit my wife because I was drunk.
 Now I realize that I drank so that I could hit her.”3 Dr. Scott Hampton is a violence prevention expert, He notes that in our society “Alcohol acts as a permission slip.”4 It gives us an excuse to do what would otherwise be unacceptable.
 “Don’t blame me, it was the alcohol that made me do it.”

 Research has long been done falsely convincing people that they have been drinking alcohol.
 When males falsely believe that they have been drinking alcohol, they tend to become more aggressive and sexual.
 And when men and women falsely believe that they have been drinking alcohol, they have greater sexual arousal from erotica.5 In doing so, they conform to societal beliefs about the effects of alcohol.6

 So is it true that intoxication causes speeding?
 Or aggression?
-Or bad sexual behavior?
+Or bad sexual ways?

 Alcohol Intoxication Causes Speeding, Aggression, etc.?